-If the output bar-graph is illuminating, there is nothing wrong with the amplifier; the likely cause is an unsecured Speakon speaker connector.
+If the output bar-graph is illuminating there is nothing wrong with the amplifier; the likely cause is an unsecured Speakon speaker connector.

-Check also if the VHF protection is activated.
+Check also that the VHF protection is not activated.
 If it is, remove possible high frequency oscillations from the relevant input.

-Fault: The amplifier goes into thermal protection when running at low levels.
+Fault: The amplifier goes into thermal protection when driven at low level.

-Check that nothing causes a short circuit at the amplifier's output, e.g. any component in the loudspeaker (this can occur when the speaker coil gets hot).
+Check that nothing causes a short circuit at the amplifier's output, e.g. any component in the loudspeaker (this can occur when the speaker coil gets warm).

-Fault: The amplifier goes into protection with the power indicators off.
+Fault: The amplifier goes into protection with power indicators off.

-Check if the AC mains voltage is within the amplifier's operating range, 130-265V at nominal 230V (65-135V at nominal 115V).
-Over-/under-voltage protection may have occurred.
-If the amplifier was incorrectly connected to a 3-phase distribution by mistake (415V), an internal non-resetable fuse or resistor may have blown.
-In this case return the amplifier to your supplier for service.
+Check that the AC line voltage is within the amplifier's operating range, 130-265V@ 230V, (65-135V @ 115V).
+Over/under-voltage protection may have occurred.
+If the amplifier is connected by mistake to a 3 phase supply, an internal non-resetable fuse or resistor may have blown.
+Then return the amplifier to your supplier for service.

-Fault: The amplifier does not respond even after having checked the above items.
+Fault: The amplifier does not respond even after checking above items.

-In the unlikely event of on a non-user-rectifiable fault return the amplifier to your supplier, or an approved service centre.
+In the unlikely event of on a non-user rectifiable fault, return the amplifier to your supplier or an approved service centre.